 It is important to identify individuals living with FASD and support them to improve functioning in society.
 Important support networks include professionals, educators, health care providers, social services, criminal justice system, government officials and policymakers.
 Relevant topics include education, employment, legal assistance, health care, and housing.

-Indiana NOFAS maintains a Resource Directory of articles, research, training and other information.
+Indiana Alliance maintains a Resource Directory of articles, research, training and other information.
 This directory also contains contact information for support services, programs and organizations related to FASD including health care providers and clinics.

 FASD - Invisible, Complex, and Ever-Changing

 Prenatal exposure to alcohol can result in an almost limitless combination of physical and functional birth defects.

 The full range of physical and developmental disabilities for any one affected individual may become evident at irregular times through childhood, adolescence and into adulthood.